ahmed13131/Helping-functions/README.md

 # Helping-functions for Data preprocessing (Demo):

 ## What it is about:
-a Library to help u make work more easier to do more in less time by dealing with data and in the way you want
+Functions to help you make work more easier to do more in less time by dealing with data and in the way you want

 <br/>